CCurl/lsp/README.md

-# A simple compiler for a FASM-based tool chain.
+# A minimal and simple compiler for a FASM-based tool chain.
 TC is a minimal compiler that supports a C-like syntax.<br/>
 Its initial purpose was to be a pedagogical tool for learning about compilers.<br/>
-It has morphed into a serious attempt at a minimal and simple full-fledged compiler.<br/>
+It has morphed into a serious attempt at a minimal but useful full-fledged compiler.<br/>
 The compiler currently does a minimal amount of error checking.<br/>
 It generates assembly code for the FASM assembler.<br/>